zarzycki/betacast/README.md

 | adjust\_ice | bool | Adjust ice fraction based on deltas + freezing/melting? (generally **True**) |
 | output\_sst\_diag | bool | Output a separate diagnostics file with deltas and other info? |

 A template namelist is in the repo under `$BETACAST/namelists/perturb.sample.nl`.
 It is strongly suggested to just copy this file and edit individual keys as desired to ensure all required variables are present on the file.
-Betacast should print information regarding how the deltas (and their successful application) which should be verified by the user.
+Betacast should print information in the output stream regarding the deltas (and their successful application) -- this should be verified by the user at run time.

 ---